jbranchaud/til/chrome/reference-the-selected-node.md

 // "en-US"
 ```

-If there is `jQuery` on the page and I've selected the node that contains
+If there is `jQuery` on the page and you've selected the node that contains
-all of the page's content, I can do something like the following:
+all of the page's content, you can do something like the following:

 ```
 > $($0).html('<h1>Hello, World!</h1>')